LondheShubham153/90DaysOfDevOps/2023/day14/tasks.md

 ## Tasks
 1. Give the Difference between List, Tuple and set.
 Do Handson and put screenshots as per your understanding.

+main difference between list tupple and set is in list we add values in [] this manner and we can add multiple items with repeating and we can modify them as and when require

+in tupple we add values in () this manner and we can not modify items of it

+in set we add collections in ({}) this manner and its unorders type with no duplicate values in it

 2. Create below Dictionary and use Dictionary methods to print your favourite tool just by using the keys of the Dictionary.
 ```
 fav_tools =